aquasecurity/starboard/docs/design/design_support_nsa_spec.md

 - conftest - the following rego check need to be added to appshield :
   - new
     - `allowedHostPaths` for Limits containers to specific paths of the host file system.
-    - `Set runAsUser to MustRunAsNonRoot` Controls whether container applications can run with root privileges
+    - `Protecting Pod service account tokens` Controls whether container applications can run with root privileges
     - `ube-systm or kube-public` Domain should should not be used by users (need to confirm it can be done)
     - `policies that select Pods using podSelector and/or the namespaceSelector`